 - What is the process for dispute resolution regarding billing or services?

 Always review contracts carefully with an elder law attorney or a financial advisor before signing.
 They can identify potential pitfalls and ensure the terms align with your best interests.
+I certainly did, and it gave Dorothy and me immense peace of mind.

 Frequently Asked Questions